Quantum cohomology and toric minimal model programs: Introduction

 Thus after inverting $q^{1/2}$, the orbifold quantum cohomology is generated by $\theta_+$ with the relation $\theta_+^3 = q/4$. \end{enumerate} \end{example}

-\begin{remark} {\rm (Alternative power series rings)} Some confusion may be caused by the multitude of formal power series rings that one can work over; unfortunately almost every set of authors has a different convention. \begin{enumerate} \item The equivariant quantum cohomology $QH_G(X)$ can be defined over the larger {\em equivariant Novikov field} $\Lambda_X^G \subset \Hom(H_2^G(X,\Z),\Q)$ consisting of infinite sums $\sum_{i=1}^\infty c_i q^{d_i}$ with $\lan d_i, \omega \ran \to \infty$, where $q^{d_i}$ is the delta function at $d_i \in H_2^G(X,\Z)$.
-Similarly, the quantum cohomology of the quotient $QH(X \qu G)$ can be defined over the Novikov field $\Lambda_{X \qu G} \subset \Hom(H(X \qu G,\Q),\Q)$ consisting of infinite sums $\sum_{i=1}^\infty c_i q^{d_i}$ with $\lan d_i, \omega \ran \to \infty$, where $q^{d_i}$ is the delta function at $d_i \in H_2(X \qu G,\Q)$.
-However, these more complicated Novikov fields make some of our formulas a bit too long. \item $QH_G(X)$ is also defined over the {\em universal Novikov ring} $\Lambda_0$, and if $\omega$ is integral, over $\Q[[q]]$.
+\begin{remark} Some confusion may be caused by the multitude of formal power series rings that one can work over; unfortunately almost every set of authors has a different convention. \begin{enumerate} \item The equivariant quantum cohomology $QH_G(X)$ can be defined over the larger {\em equivariant Novikov field} $\Lambda_X^G \subset \Map(H_2^G(X,\Z),\Q)$ consisting of infinite sums $\sum_{i=1}^\infty c_i q^{d_i}$ with $\lan d_i, \omega \ran \to \infty$, where $q^{d_i}$ is the delta function at $d_i \in H_2^G(X,\Z)$.
+Similarly, the quantum cohomology of the quotient $QH(X \qu G)$ can be defined over the Novikov field $\Lambda_{X \qu G} \subset \Map(H(X \qu G,\Q),\Q)$ consisting of infinite sums $\sum_{i=1}^\infty c_i q^{d_i}$ with $\lan d_i, \omega \ran \to \infty$, where $q^{d_i}$ is the delta function at $d_i \in H_2(X \qu G,\Q)$.
+The advantage of these rings is that the equivariant quantum cohomology $QH_G(X)$ becomes $\Z$-graded. \item $QH_G(X)$ is also defined over the {\em universal Novikov ring} $\Lambda_0$.
+If $\omega$ is integral, then $QH_G(X)$ is defined over $\Q[[q]]$.
 Similarly, $QH(X \qu G)$ is defined over the Novikov ring $\Lambda_0$, and if $\omega$ is integral, over $\Q[[q^{1/n}]]$ for $n$ equal to the least common multiple of the orders of the automorphism groups in $X \qu G$.
 However, it is convenient to work over the field $\Lambda$.
-Invariance under Hamiltonian perturbation only holds for Floer/quantum cohomology over the Novikov field $\Lambda$, and so working over $\Lambda$ is more natural for the purposes of symplectic geometry. \item Unfortunately, $\Lambda$ and $\Lambda_0$ are non-Noetherian over $\C$ and so some care is required when talking about intersection multiplicities etc. In practice, when we wish to talk about intersection multiplicities we assume that the symplectic form is integral in which case everything is defined over $\C[q,q^{-1}]$. \item In algebraic geometry, one often uses the monoid-algebra of effective curve classes, but we prefer Novikov fields because of the better invariance properties.
+Invariance under Hamiltonian perturbation only holds for Floer/quantum cohomology over the Novikov field $\Lambda$, and so working over $\Lambda$ is more natural for the purposes of symplectic geometry. \item Unfortunately, $\Lambda$ and $\Lambda_0$ are not finitely generated over $\C$ and so some care is required when talking about intersection multiplicities.
+In practice, when we wish to talk about intersection multiplicities we assume that the symplectic form is integral in which case our algebras are defined over $\C[q,q^{-1}]$. \item In algebraic geometry, one often uses the monoid-algebra of effective curve classes, but we prefer Novikov fields because of the better invariance properties.
 In fact, the cone of effective curve classes is not any more explicit than working over the Novikov field since it is the classes of {\em connected curves} that appear in the Gromov-Witten potentials, and these are rather hard to determine. \end{enumerate} \end{remark}